 Some of the exceptions to this are using vDeck instead of cPanel for the customer control panel.
 Most people are familiar with cPanel, so using vDeck instead could result in confusion.
 It also forces a yearly subscription rather than a month-to-month plan, the latter of which may be better for new companies.

 Though those are issues, the bundle of helpful features and a single plan is great for inexperienced users.
 The CM4all site builder looks easy to use, and the Quickstart Wizard gives clearly outlined steps to get started.
-It’s cheap, has a helpful user guide and knowledgebase, and the support is designed to help customers new to hosting.
+It’s cheap, has a helpful user guide and knowledge base, and the support is designed to help customers new to hosting.

 Single Plan Hosting

 Dot5Hosting runs on a single plan system.
 You have a choice between a one-year purchase or a discounted two-year one.
 The lack of on-demand pricing is a downside, and the promotional price will expire by the next year.
-But even so, it’s still fairly cheap.
+But even so, it’s still reasonably cheap.

 Along with the initial purchase, you also have your choice of add-ons ranging from WordPress optimization to backups to G Suite for businesses.
 All of these are fairly cheap, most priced at under $20 a year.
 They also offer SSL certificates, SiteLock, marketing services, and more.